The tragedy of Linda Evangelista’s story has nothing to do with botched surgery

 Linda Evangelista was one of the original trio of models so renowned, they made fashion culturally relevant in a way it hadn’t been before.
 Dubbed ‘the Trinity’ (made up of Linda Evangelista, Naomi Campbell and Christy Turlington), they took models off the catwalk and into the culture; they lip-synced in George Michael music videos, Linda made headlines for saying she wouldn’t get out of bed for less than ten grand and for this particular cohort, their looks and fame elevated their career titles to bring us a new word that better explained their godlike, sacred, divine beauty.
 They were no mere models and as such, needed their own neologism; ‘supermodel’ – to denote the aspirational level of beauty we were all to form ourselves around, from our eyebrows to our lip liner.

 While the ’90s revivals continue in recent years and everything from tie-dye to Monica Lewinksy is being re-examined under a modern eye, the Supers are having a career revival too, closing out fashion shows and appearing on covers once again.
 But one famous face has been conspicuously missing from the nostalgia publicity train – Linda Evangelista.
-The reason for this, she announced on Thursday, is that five years ago, she had Zeltiq’s CoolSculpting procedure, a non-invasive fat-reduction treatment which left her “brutally disfigured,” putting her in “a cycle of deep depression, profound sadness, and the lowest depths of self-loathing.”
+The reason for this, she announced in September last year, is that five years ago, she had Zeltiq’s CoolSculpting procedure, a non-invasive fat-reduction treatment which left her “brutally disfigured,” putting her in “a cycle of deep depression, profound sadness, and the lowest depths of self-loathing.”

 In some sort of Greek tragedy, Linda Evangelista has become a grim result of the beauty standards she herself perpetuated.
 Social media has, of course, taken this moment to show the considerate, measured empathy it always has towards women.
 It’s her own fault, apparently, for risking her health for vanity, as if we don’t worship youth, belittle and depreciate women who experience the passage of time, expect them to remain preserved as a 20-year-old for life and splash JLo and Jennifer Anniston across the news every time they flash an ab, celebrating them for ‘ageing gracefully’ without considering the punishing rituals women exert themselves under because they feel the need to meet these standards.

-Because we are all entirely broken, the pictures of Linda Evangelista in recent years that the media called “unrecognizable” have started doing the rounds on social media.
+Because we are all entirely broken, the pictures of Linda Evangelista in recent years that the media called “unrecogniable” have started doing the rounds on social media.
 Many are understandably hurt that it appears that what she is calling “permanently deformed” and “brutally disfigured,” appears to be just a wider face and neck.
-The extent of the damage to her isn’t known, but that we can jump to an assumption that she might be talking about herself like she’s Quasimodo because she weighs more at 56 than she did in her twenties is just further evidence of how disturbing the beauty standards women are held to are.
+The extent of the damage to her at the time wasn’t known, but that we could jump to an assumption that she might be talking about herself like she’s Quasimodo because she weighs more at 56 than she did in her twenties is just further evidence of how disturbing the beauty standards women are held to are.

 As cosmetic surgeries rapidly become more popular and the beauty goalposts are ever-changing, it’s brave and kind of Linda Evangelista to highlight the risks and potential adverse side effects involved.
 But this is not the greatest tragedy of this story – Linda Evangelista telling us that no longer feeling beautiful has “destroyed (her) livelihood” and the sentiment that she deserves it for her vanity is much bleaker.